 If you are interested in helping kea become lead-free by sponsoring a kea receiving treatment, starting up a local project or donating materials, funding or your expertise, please get in contact with us.
 For a list of what we need, please scroll down to the bottom of the page.
 Thank you!

 One of the main identified threats to kea is lead.
-Monitoring by Department of Conservation (DOC) since 2006 has shown that lead toxicity in kea is widespread throughout the species range, wherever kea and humans overlap (McInnes, 2010).
+Monitoring by the Department of Conservation (DOC) since 2006 has shown that lead toxicity in kea is widespread throughout the species range, wherever kea and humans overlap (McInnes, 2010).
 Testing of 42 Mt Cook kea (Reid et al, 2012) found all to have detectable blood lead levels, 32 considered elevated.
 An additional 5 out of 12 dead kea tested were diagnosed with lead poisoning.
-Lead, is sweet and malleable and as such is highly attractive to kea.
-As a toxic heavy metal, it accumulates in the birds body causing nervous system damage, organ failure and eventually death.
+Lead is sweet and malleable and as such is highly attractive to kea.
+As a toxic heavy metal, it accumulates in the bird's body causing nervous system damage, organ failure and eventually death.

 How do Kea get lead poisoning?

 Lead is present as paint, flashings and nail heads in many buildings that were built prior to the 1990s and in lead shot used by hunters.
 Until it is removed from the South Island, Kea will continue to test for lead and to die of lead poisoning at an alarming rate.

 However, the good news is that kea CAN be treated for lead poisoning and lead products CAN be removed and replaced with non-toxic alternatives, but to do this we need your help!

 Because kea access lead from a number of sources ( particularly old buildings, huts and lead shot), they are at risk whether in backcountry locations such as the Perth catchment on the West Coast or around human habitation such as Arthur's Pass.